geoschem/integrated_methane_inversion/docs/source/advanced/kalman-filter-mode.rst

 UpdateFreqDays
 --------------
-The update frequency (``UpdateFreqDays``) is the number of days to for each chunked inversion interval when running the kalman filter.
+The update frequency (``UpdateFreqDays``) is the number of days to for each chunked inversion time interval when running the kalman filter.
+Selecting a shorter update frequency will result in more inversion chunks and a longer inversion run time.
+However, if the observation density per update frequency interval you choose is too sparse, the inversion will not constrain emissions effectively.
+Thus, the optimal update frequency will depend on the region of interest and the observation density.
+Typically, areas with dense TROPOMI coverage can be updated on a weekly basis.

 The NudgeFactor
 ---------------